How to trim bushes the right way

 Now, go over all the sides of your bushes to ensure the shape is even and no extra leaves are sticking out.
 If the bush’s body looks uneven, you can fix this with a few snips of your shears.
 Or, if you have to reshape the bush, your electric trimmer can do the trick.

-You can hire a professional gardener if you don’t have the right equipment or are looking to get a bigger project done.
+Consider hiring a professional gardener if you don’t have the right equipment or are looking to get a bigger project done.
 A bush trimming specialist will know the best methods for different shrub varieties.
 What’s more, a specialist can properly and quickly trim your bushes, ensuring healthy and thick foliage.
-Take your garden from “blah” to “wow” by booking a bush trimming service today!
+Take your garden from “blah” to “wow” by booking a bush trimming service today.